bec-archer/SR80-Manuals/user-manual.md

 On Admin devices (or while admin-elevated), the **...** menu on a customer's detail screen includes **Delete Customer** in red.

 Tap it and you'll see a confirmation dialog warning that this is permanent.
+Confirm, and a second sheet appears asking for the **admin PIN** before the deletion goes through.
+Enter the PIN and tap **Delete** — the customer is removed and the action is recorded in the security audit log.

+The PIN check happens every time you delete, even if you're already admin-unlocked.
+This is intentional — destructive actions on customer data ask for the PIN per-action so a left-unattended unlocked iPad can't be used to wipe records.

 Any jobs that were linked to this customer will keep their data (items, photos, notes) but lose the customer association.
 Contacts under this customer are deleted automatically.

 This cannot be undone.

+The same PIN-prompted flow applies when you delete a **contact** under a customer (from the Contacts section on the customer detail screen) or delete a **company** (from the company detail screen).

 ### Flagging a Customer